 2002, I've been updating the information every day but Christmas; so if you see

-Memphis and Southwest Tennessee U-Pick Farms and Orchards, by county
+Memphis and Southwest Tennessee U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map

 Martha's Blueberries - No pesticides are used, blueberries,

 Somerville, TN 38068.
 Phone: (901) 616-9924.
 Alternate Phone: 901-315-1550.

 Blueberry@mcswainfamily.net.
 Open: UPDATE for 2021, Their Facebook page has not

 been updated in years; Does anyone have current information,